 Advocacy for Policy Change is supported by generous multi-year commitments from Center board member Norbert Weissberg and his wife, former board member Judith Schneider.

-Read or download Advocacy for Policy Change: Brandeis students work to reform Massachusetts law (September 2010) [PDF], excerpts from the work of students in the Spring 2010 "Advocacy for Policy Change" course (LGLS 161b).
+Read or download Aadvocacy for Policy Change: Brandeis students work to reform Massachusetts law (September 2015) [PDF], excerpts from the work of students in the Spring 2015 "Advocacy for Policy Change" course (LGLS 161b).

-The wonderfully engaged, bright, and energetic students in the "Advocacy for Policy Change" course brought new ideas and new energy to public policymaking.
+The wonderfully engaged, bright, and energetic students in the "Advocacy for Policy Change" course bring new ideas and new energy to public policymaking.

-Grounded in a realistic look at what it takes to advocate for and make significant change in the public arena, they dug into difficult "real world" problems and got to meaningfully interact with the state's change agents and would-be (or should-be) change agents.
+Grounded in a realistic look at what it takes to advocate for and make significant change in the public arena, they dig into difficult "real world" problems and meaningfully interact with the state's change agents and would-be (or should-be) change agents.

-I have no doubt that their probing questions, insights and ideas have made me a better legislator, and will help make for better policy in the Commonwealth of Massachusetts in the years ahead.
+I have no doubt that their probing questions, insights and ideas have made me a better legislator, and help make for better policy in the Commonwealth of Massachusetts.

-As a Brandeis University alum, I am particularly gratified to have had the opportunity to contribute to this valuable new course, which promises to continue the Brandeis tradition of active engagement with the pressing issues of the time.
+As a Brandeis University alum, I am particularly gratified to have had the opportunity over the past seven years to help establish and nurture this valuable course, which continues the Brandeis tradition of active engagement with the pressing issues of the time.

 – Massachusetts State Representative Jay Kaufman, '68, MA '73